 The Division of Global Programs has established collaborative programs in Indonesia, Nepal, Russia, China, Bangladesh, Thailand, the Democratic Republic of Congo, and Mexico.
 These collaborative international programs support our Center as well as the other 7 NIH-supported National Primate Research Centers and affiliate researchers.

 The Division also encompasses a broad range of scientific and service-oriented programs including collaborative research, training/outreach, and conservation.
-The Primate Resource Referral Service (PRRS) provides the communications/database network needed for efficient acquisition and sharing of existing captive primates and primate-related resources by investigators and institutions both nationally and internationally.
+Formerly, the Primate Resource Referral Service (PRRS) provided the communications/database network needed for efficient acquisition and sharing of existing captive primates and primate-related resources by investigators and institutions both nationally and internationally.
 The overall goal of this service to maximize the use of existing captive primates, thereby reducing the total number of primates needed for research, and in turn, helping to promote the conservation of primate populations in the wild.
 Due to Budget Constraints, the Primate Resource Referral Service (PRRS) unfortunately will be on hiatus, discontinuing all services and publications until these budgetary issues have been resolved.
 Hopefully this will be a short hiatus; and users will be notified when the PRRS resumes services.

 The Division’s research focus includes the primary core of Conservation Biology.
 The focus of the Conservation Biology research is on the natural biology and assessment of naturally occurring primate populations.